 Sustainability includes health and well-being.
-It also measures how business decisions impact people, positively and negatively.
+It also measures how business decisions impact people, both positively and negatively.

 One of the tenets of sustainability is determining whether something can keep going at its current rate for the long term.
-For example, can we keep consuming the same level of fossil fuel without having a very negative impact on our shared future?
+For example, can we keep consuming the same level of fossil fuels without greatly impacting our shared future in a very negative way?
 Are we using too much energy from non-renewable sources currently, to have a sustainable future, or do we have to reduce our current rate of energy consumption?
 Does sacrificing our future for the sake of the present make sense?